Incommensurability-induced sub-ballistic narrow-band-states in twisted bilayer graphene

 A tBLG lattice with periodic boundary conditions can be defined by the integers $(m,r,n)$, where $(m,r)$ are coprime numbers that determine the commensurate twist angle $\theta(m,r)$ \cite{PhysRevB.86.155449}, and $n$ is the linear number of supercells in the system, i.e., the lattice contains $n^{2}$ supercells.
-The superlattice basis vectors, the commensurate twist angle $\theta\left(m,r\right)$ \cite{PhysRevB.86.155449} , and the number of moiré pattern cells $N_{\text{M}}\left(n,r\right)$ as a function of the integer tuples are given in the supplemental material (SM) \cite{SM} for the reader's convenience.
-We approximate an infinite incommensurate system with a twist angle $\theta_{\text{ic}}$ by generating single supercell lattices ($n=1$) with values $(m,r)$ such that $\theta(m,r)\simeq\theta_{\text{ic}}$.
-Finite-size scaling analysis is perfomed by choosing a sequence of approximant structures characterized by $(m_{i},r_{i},n=1)$, with $i=1,2,...$, of increasing supercell size, for which $\theta\left(m_{i},r_{i}\right)$ approaches the desired incommensurate angle $\theta_{\text{ic}}$ with increasing accuracy (see SM \cite{SM} for more details).
-It is worth noting that even though an approximant structure may encompass many moiré pattern cells (for $r_{i}\neq1$), its unit cell coincides with the size of the system.
-Commensurate structures are obtained by taking $n>1$.
-For commensurate systems, a finite-size scaling analysis is performed by increasing $n$ with fixed $(m,r)$.
-The main advantage of this method is to eliminate boundary effects, present for open systems, by always considering closed (periodic or twisted) boundary conditions.
+The superlattice basis vectors, the commensurate twist angle $\theta\left(m,r\right)$ \cite{PhysRevB.86.155449} , and the number of moiré pattern cells $N_{\text{M}}\left(n,r\right)$ as a function of the integer tuples are given in the supplemental material (SM) \cite{SM}.
+We follow a well established method that consists of approximating an infinite incommensurate structure (here characterised by twist angle $\theta_{\text{ic}}$) by a sequence of approximants with increasing lattice size (here taken to be $n=1$ structures with $\theta(m,r)\simeq \theta_{\text{ic}})$ \footnote{ This method was originally proposed in Ref.$\,$\citep{PhysRevLett.43.1954}.
+See also Ref.$\,$\citep{PhysRevB.98.134201} for an example of a recent application}.
+An approximant structure may encompass many moiré cells (for $r_{i}\neq1$), its unit cell coincides with the size of the system.
+Commensurate structures are obtained by taking $n>1$ and a finite-size scaling analysis is performed by increasing $n$ with fixed $(m,r)$.
+The main advantage of this method is to eliminate boundary effects, present for open systems, by always considering closed boundary conditions \footnote{It is important to advert that the study of momentum-space localization in finite systems requires closed boundary conditions, which motivates the construction of approximant structures previously described.
+For open boundaries, one-dimensional edge defects are sufficient to induce momentum-space delocalization even for commensurate structures.}.

 To characterize the system's eigenstates near the narrow-band energies, we used Krylov-Schur exact diagonalization (ED) with shift-invert \cite{Slepc,Petsc}.
 To further mitigate finite-size effects, we average all relevant quantities with respect to a phase-twist we introduce in the boundary conditions and to a random relative stacking translation, $\bm{\delta}_{\mathrm{t}}$, between the two layers.
 We approximate the density of states (DOS) by binning the energies, $\rho(E_{i})=N_{s}(E_{i})/\left(\Delta EN\right)$, where $N_{s}(E_{i})$ is the number of states inside the bin centered around energy $E_{i}$ and width $\Delta E$, and $N$ is the total number of sites.
 We also study the eigenstates' momentum-space localization properties through the momentum-space inverse participation ratio (${\rm IPR_{k}}$) \cite{Wobst2002},